 In 1967 the church was on the verge of closing its doors when the leaders heard about a group called Village Missions.
 Village Missions would help pay the salary for a pastor so he could work full time reaching out to the community.
 In August 1967 Village Missions sent Pastor John Duckworth and family to Camano Chapel.
 But because of poor health he was forced to leave the ministry in May 1968.

 Village Missions then sent Pastor Bill and Gayle Wayland in June 1968.
 The church began to grow and God brought great blessings.
 In 1973 Jackson Hall was built for Sunday school classes.
 There were some who couldn’t understand why we were building such a big building; we would never fill it.
-That building now houses the pastoral and administrative offices.
+That building now houses the library and His Pantry Ministry.
 In 1980 the gymnasium (The Worship Center) was built so we could reach the youth of our community.
-In 1985 the Christian Education building (Madrona Hall) was begun.
+In 1985 the Christian Education building (Madrona Hall) was begun, which now houses the pastoral offices, administrative offices and youth group rooms.
 In 1992 the platform and rooms on the north and east sides of the gym were added to facilitate worship services, which had moved there in 1983.

 Pastor Bill and Gayle Wayland retired in 1996 to begin a ministry of encouragement to Village Missions pastors.
 Pastor Kris and Joyce Kramer arrived in early 1997, and Camano Chapel continues to grow.
 In 2003 Island County approved a site plan for future expansion, the most immediate need being increased classroom space for both Sunday and midweek ministry use.
 Without incurring debt, construction began in 2008.
 Work continues as donations allow.
 Longer-range plans include additional multi-purpose meeting and office space, as well as a larger worship center.